dymensionxyz/dymension-rdk/x/gasless/spec/01_concepts.md

 ### Block Consumer

-GasTank owner or Authorized Actor can block the specific address, so fee cannot be sponsored for any txs from these addresses.
+GasTank owner i.e provider can block the specific address, so fee cannot be sponsored for any txs from these addresses.

 ```console
 foo@bar:~$ aibd tx gasless block-consumer [gas-tank-id] [consumer]